Oprah Winfrey documentary to release on Apple TV+

 LOS ANGELES (AP) — Media mogul Oprah Winfrey will have a biographical documentary released on Apple TV+.

-The streaming platform announced Thursday a two-part documentary focusing on Winfrey’s life.
+On Thursday, the streaming platform announced a two-part documentary focusing on Winfrey’s life.
 The project will chronicle 25 years of American history through the lens of Winfrey “who rose from humble roots to become a billionaire, philanthropist, actress, media executive, and agent of social change.”

 Winfrey’s documentary will be headed by Oscar-winning director Kevin MacDonald and Emmy-nominated producer Lisa Erspamer, who is known for her work on “The Oprah Winfrey Show” and “Whitney.”